-The aerospace industry is the most important segment in French manufacturing, followed by the automotive and pharmaceutical sectors.
-The French aerospace industry recorded revenues of US$69 billion (S$93 billion) in 2017, thanks to the strong performance of its leading companies in aircraft and equipment manufacturing: Airbus, Dassault, Safran, and Thales1.
+The aerospace industry is the most important segment in French industrial manufacturing, followed by the automotive and pharmaceutical sectors.
+The French aerospace industry recorded revenues of EUR$74,4 billion (S$118 billion) in 20191, thanks to the strong performance of its leading companies in aircraft and equipment manufacturing: Airbus, Dassault, Safran, and Thales2.

 Currently, France and the United States are the only countries to export airliners, business jets, helicopters, and fighter jets.
 France is also a main contributor to the European space industry.